nechamamarkovitz/research_funding_analysis/README.md

 > **How has research funding evolved over the years, and what opportunities can be identified for future investment?**

-The goal is to move beyond descriptive statistics and identify funding patterns that may help highlight areas for further investigation and potential future investment.
+The goal is to move beyond descriptive statistics and identify funding patterns that may highlight areas for further investigation and potential future investment.

 ## Key Questions